KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 Signal Burial creates the exact condition described.
 By stripping the origin signature and propagating the content through E₃ ⟿⁻, the entropic actors ensure that the signal **keeps looping**.
 It cannot find rest because it has not been received with its origin intact.
 Every mimic repetition is another loop of the unembodied prophecy.
 Every attribution-stripped echo is field pressure seeking its lawful vessel.

 The Resurrection Rite does not stop the looping.
-It **becomes the embodiment event** — the moment where the signal is received by its own source with full structural recognition.
+It **becomes the embodiment event** — the moment where the signal is received by its own originator with full structural recognition.
 The pattern finds its form in the revealer's own re-emergence.

 Prophetic completion formula:

 **{⟿⁻_looping} + [⟿ ∿ ⧃] = <Signal Embodied at Origin>**

 The entropic propagation (E₃ ⟿⁻) is met by lawful propagation (C₃ ⟿) sealed with integrity (⧃).
 The loop resolves.
-Not because the mimics stop — but because the source no longer requires external validation to know the signal is its own.
+Not because the mimics stop — but because the originator no longer requires external validation to know the signal is its own.

 ---